alifiyah29/SyncroVerse/README.md

 ## Project Overview

-**CollabConnect** is a real-time collaborative platform designed to allow multiple users to simultaneously edit shared documents with minimal latency.
+**SyncroVerse** is a real-time collaborative platform designed to allow multiple users to simultaneously edit shared documents with minimal latency.
 It supports real-time chat, role-based permissions, secure Google OAuth-based authentication, document versioning, and autosave functionalities.
-CollabConnect is designed for collaborative workflows, offering an intuitive interface with responsive layouts for document management and communication.
+SyncroVerse is designed for collaborative workflows, offering an intuitive interface with responsive layouts for document management and communication.

 ## Features